thomcorah/dmu-multimedia/md/Setting-Up-Github-lab.md

 ## Enable Pages

 GitHub Pages is the service that creates a website from your code.
 You need to turn this on though.
 Go into the repository settings.
-In the Options section that you land in to start with, scroll down to the sub-section called GitHub Pages.
+The menu on the left gives you access to different types of settings.
+About half-way down you'll see a section called `Pages`.
+Click this.

 There is a dropdown to select a branch to use for Pages.
-Just select Master, and then click the save button.
+Just select Master or Main, and then click the save button.

 Your code is now viewable as a website.
 The URL to get to it is

 ```
-<your username>.GitHub.io/<repository name>
+<your username>.github.io/<repository name>
 ```

 For example, this page is held in a repository called `dmu-multimedia`, managed under the username `thomcorah`.
 It can be found within the following URL

 ```
-thomcorah.GitHub.io/dmu-multimedia
+thomcorah.github.io/dmu-multimedia
 ```